What Are the Best States to Form an LLC? (Our Top Picks!)

-To help you with limited liability company formation, here is a general list of the best states where a limited liability company can be registered.
+To help you with LLC formation, here is a general list of the best states where an LLC can be registered.
+It applies if you want a foreign LLC.

 It is essential to mention that limited liability companies are not limited to this list.
-LLC registration does not depend upon a limited liability company being formed in one of these states.
+LLC registration does not depend upon a domestic LLC being formed in one of these states.

-It would be unwise to presume that limited liability companies formed elsewhere or limited liability companies formed in one of these states will always meet the needs of your limited liability company formation.
+It would be unwise to presume that limited liability companies formed elsewhere or limited liability companies formed in one of these states will always meet the needs of your LLC formation.

-What are the benefits of forming an LLC in these states?
+What are the benefits of forming a domestic or foreign LLC in these states?

 - Less paperwork